Novant8/svt-web-demonstrator/README.md

 ### CWE-328: Use of Weak Hash

 1. Get the password hash, in this case trivially by looking at the database
-2. Use tools such as hashcat to recover the original password.
+2. Use tools such as [hashcat](https://linux.how2shout.com/how-to-install-hashcat-on-ubuntu-22-04-20-04-lts/) to recover the original password.
-3. Download a list of known passwords such as in this case rockyou.txt and run the following command to implement a dictionary attack:
+3. Download a list of known passwords such as in this case [rockyou.txt](https://github.com/praetorian-inc/Hob0Rules/blob/master/wordlists/rockyou.txt.gz) and save the hash password in a file like [passHash.txt](https://github.com/Novant8/svt-web-demonstrator/blob/master/exploit/passHash.txt).
+Run the following command to implement a dictionary attack:
     ```shell
     hashcat -m 0 -a 0 passHash.txt rockyou.txt
     ```